Bibbidi-Bobbidi-Boo: Covers

 In 1955, Jack Pleis recorded it for his album, Music from Disneyland.

 In the Disney/Square Enix crossover game Kingdom Hearts Birth by Sleep, the song has been reorchestrated by Yoko Shimomura as the theme tune for the Cinderella world Castle of Dreams.

 Louis Armstrong covered it and the recording was released in 1968 on Disney's Buena Vista Label (F-469).

 In 1975, Bando Da Lua recorded it for the album, Bando Da Lua Nos E.U.A.

 In 1980 Mino Reitano and Luca Chinnici recorded it (in Italian) for the album Ciao amico (Hello friend) with Italian text by Devilli.

+In 1987, Sharon, Lois & Bram recorded and performed it for their television series Sharon, Lois & Bram's Elephant Show for the episode titled "Cooking School".

 On the 2012 album Disney - Koe no Oujisama, which features various Japanese voice actors covering Disney songs, this song was covered by Jun Fukuyama.

-On SpongeBob SquarePants, a similar sounding tune is heard sometimes such as when Squidward was playing a piece on his clarinet that incorporates a similar sounding tune as seen on the episode, "Squid Wood".
+On SpongeBob SquarePants, a similar sounding tune is heard sometimes such as when Squidward was playing a piece on his clarinet that incorporates a similar sounding tune as seen in the episode, "Squid Wood".

-On House of Mouse, Jafar and Iago help Mickey and friends bring the clubhouse back after Daisy accidentally made it disappear by doing a rap version of Bibbidi-Bobbidi-Boo as seen from the episode, "House of Magic".
+On House of Mouse, Jafar and Iago help Mickey and friends bring the clubhouse back after Daisy accidentally made it disappear by doing a duet version of "Bibbidi-Bobbidi-Boo" as seen in the episode, "House of Magic".

 Helena Bonham Carter, who plays the Fairy Godmother in the Disney 2015 film remake, recorded the song for the film's soundtrack.